-Franklin Templeton Investments and its affiliated companies, including Fiduciary Trust Company International, Franklin/Templeton Distributors Inc., Templeton/Franklin Investment Services Inc. and Franklin Templeton Financial Services Corp., ("Franklin Templeton") have Crisis Management, Business Continuity and technology Disaster Recovery plans.
+Franklin Templeton Investments and its affiliated companies, including Fiduciary Trust Company International, Franklin/Templeton Distributors, Inc., Templeton/Franklin Investment Services, Inc., and Franklin Templeton Financial Services Corp., (“Franklin Templeton”) have Crisis Management, Business Continuity and technology Disaster Recovery plans in place.
 In addition, Franklin Templeton Investments has dedicated business continuity planners on staff to assist in preparing and testing of plans.

 Franklin Templeton Investments (FTI) Contingency Planning Guidelines

 Franklin Templeton plans are developed around specific corporate-wide guidelines.
-As such, FTI has developed plans that include the ability to recover from various situations including, but not limited to, unplanned evacuations, power outages, fire, severe weather, intentional acts, and facilities failures that may cause interruptions to our business.
-Our plans address the ability to recover critical functions according to their time criticality.
-In order to maintain secure and effective plans, FTI does not provide the specific details in this notice, but you should be aware that FTI's corporate disaster recovery planning includes the following:
+As such, FTI has developed plans that include the ability to recover from various situations including but not limited to unplanned evacuations, power outages, fire, severe weather, intentional acts, and facilities failures that may cause interruptions to our business.
+Our plans are constructed to recover critical functions according to their time criticality.
+In order to maintain secure and effective plans, FTI does not provide the specific details in this notice, but you should be aware that Franklin Templeton Investments’ corporate disaster recovery planning includes the following:

 - Identification and recovery of mission critical systems to include telecommunications.

-- Alternate and redundant communications between Franklin Templeton and its customers.
+- Alternate & redundant communications between Franklin Templeton and its customers.

 - Alternate communications with and alternate locations for employees.